frederick-vs-ja/Quuxplusone-blog/_posts/2019-11-09-llvm-from-scratch.md

 You can find the old version [in the blog's git history](https://github.com/Quuxplusone/blog/commits/master/_posts/2019-11-09-llvm-from-scratch.md) or [on the Wayback Machine](https://web.archive.org/web/20200323024244/https://quuxplusone.github.io/blog/2019/11/09/llvm-from-scratch/).

+UPDATE, 2024-11-24: Some LLVM subprojects are now called "runtimes" rather than "projects";
+the CMake flags have changed accordingly.
+Also, [since October 2024](https://github.com/llvm/llvm-project/issues/92121#issuecomment-2198511835), `-DLIBCXXABI_USE_LLVM_UNWINDER=OFF` and `-DCOMPILER_RT_USE_LLVM_UNWINDER=OFF` seem necessary in order to make exception-handling work on an ARM MacBook.

 ----

 The LLVM codebase's official home is [`https://github.com/llvm/llvm-project`](https://github.com/llvm/llvm-project).